gbv/beaconspec/beacon.md

 * `yearly`
 * `never`

-The value `always` SHOULD be used to describe link dumps that change each time they are accessed.
-The value `never` SHOULD be used to describe archived link dumps.
+The value "`always`" SHOULD be used to describe link dumps that change each time they are accessed.
+The value "`never`" SHOULD be used to describe archived link dumps.
 Please note that the value of this tag is considered a hint and not a command.

 The RDF property of this field is `rssynd:updatePeriod`.
-For instance the update field (given in BEACON text format)
+For instance this field, given in BEACON text format:

     #UPDATE: daily